-Do not put off or stretch the time between pumping sessions during the first 3 to 5 days after giving birth.
-You may not see any milk during the first several pumping sessions, and you may only get a couple of drops for several sessions after that.
+Don't put off or stretch the time between pumping sessions during the first 3 to 5 days after giving birth.
+You may not see any milk during the first several pumping sessions.
+And you may only get a couple of drops for several sessions after that.
 Keep expressing.
 The milk produced before day 3 to 5 after birth is called colostrum, and it is normally produced in small amounts.
-However, colostrum is especially rich in the anti-infective properties that can help your high-risk baby.
-If you are able to pump or hand express even one drop, it may be beneficial to your baby.
+But colostrum is especially rich in the anti-infective properties that can help your high-risk baby.
+If you are able to pump or hand express even one drop, it may be helpful to your baby.
 Drops can be drawn up, and stored, in syringes specially labeled as "colostrum."

-It is important to use the right kind of pump when long-term milk expression is necessary, and not all breast pumps are created equal.
-Most mothers with high-risk infants find that a hospital-grade, electric breast pump is necessary for frequent and prolonged milk expression.
-These pumps automatically cycle suction with release of suction--similar to a baby's sucking action.
+It's important to use the right kind of pump when long-term milk expression is necessary.
+And not all breast pumps are created equal.
+Most mothers with high-risk infants find that a hospital-grade, electric breast pump is needed for frequent and prolonged milk expression.
+These pumps automatically cycle suction with release of suction--very much like a baby's sucking action.
 Studies find mothers who must pump for several weeks, or even months, produce a larger amount of milk when using this type of pump.

-Although there are many good mini-electric, battery-operated and hand (manual) breast pumps on the market, these pumps were not designed for frequent and long-term use.
-These pumps were designed to obtain milk for an occasional "relief" feeding.
+There are many good mini-electric, battery-operated and hand (manual) breast pumps on the market.
+But these pumps were not designed for frequent and long-term use.
+These pumps were designed to get milk for an occasional "relief" feeding.
 Most of these smaller pumps require a mother to invest more time and effort to obtain an adequate amount of milk.
-Many do not cycle suction automatically, which often lead to complaints of breast soreness or tenderness.
+Many don't cycle suction automatically, which often leads to complaints of breast soreness or tenderness.
 The motors of mini-electric pumps can burn out with frequent use.
-Frequent changes of batteries are necessary when battery-operated pumps are used frequently, and these pumps become sluggish and less effective at milk removal as batteries wear down.
+Frequent changes of batteries are needed when battery-operated pumps are used frequently.
+And these pumps become sluggish and less effective at milk removal as batteries wear down.

 Getting a pump

-Most maternity units and newborn intensive care units (NICU) have electric breast pumps available, so you can begin pumping immediately.
+Most maternity units and newborn intensive care units (NICU) have electric breast pumps available, so you can start pumping right away.
 They will also provide a double collection kit, which you should take with you when you leave the hospital.
 The collection kit is then used with the hospital-grade, electric breast pump you will rent for use at home.
-You can also bring your collection kit with you when spending time with the baby in the NICU, so you will not have to miss any pumping sessions.
+You can also bring your collection kit with you when spending time with your baby in the NICU, so you won't have to miss any pumping sessions.

-The NICU staff, a lactation consultant (IBCLC--International Board of Certified Lactation Consultants), or a breastfeeding support leader will know of breast pump rental stations in your area.
-Many healthcare benefit plans, including Medicaid, cover the cost of breast pump rental and collection kit purchase when a letter from a neonatologist or a lactation consultant explaining the baby's need for milk expression is sent with the request for reimbursement.
+To find breast pump rental stations in your area, look online.
+Or ask the NICU staff, a lactation consultant (IBCLC--International Board of Certified Lactation Consultants), or a breastfeeding support leader.
+Many healthcare benefit plans, including Medicaid, cover the cost of breast pump rental and collection kit purchase.
+But you may need to include a letter from a neonatologist or a lactation consultant with the request for reimbursement.
+This letter should explain your baby's need for milk expression.
 Because of the many benefits of a mother's own milk, health insurance companies know they ultimately save money if you pump your milk for your baby.
-Contact your health insurance company to learn if they have specific requirements for reimbursement or pump rental station referral.
-Should health insurance not cover the cost, remember that the equipment needed to maintain milk production still costs less than the infant formula you will have to buy if you do not pump.
-(A high-risk baby is more likely to be given a more expensive, special formula for a longer period, too.)
+Contact your health insurance company to find out if they have certain requirements for reimbursement or pump rental station referral.
+If health insurance won't cover the cost, remember that the equipment needed to maintain milk production still costs less than the infant formula you'll have to buy if you don't pump.
+(A high-risk baby is more likely to be given a more expensive, special formula for a longer time, too.)